-All UQ Compulsory Requirements must be completed before census date (mid March).
+All UQ Compulsory Requirements must be completed by the end of February.
+It is recommended that you complete these tasks within the next few months but not before July.
 Bookmark the following webpage as it contains step-by-step instructions for completing each task.
 Below is a general outline of the requirements.